TV-Loonland AG: History

+In January 2002, TV-Loonland increased its American production services with TV-Loonland had signed a first-look production deal with AMG Animation & Family Entertainment, the kids & family production arm of American investment alum Artists Management Group, to develop & produce television series marking Loonland's first deal with a management firm.
+One day later on the 22nd of that year, TV-Loonland renewed its co-production pact with ZDF's production/distribution division ZDF Enterprises with the two would produce upcoming television series beginning with Rudi (later became Rudi & Trudi), adapted from ZDF's long-running live-action television series Siebenstein whilst TV-Loonland's British animation studio Teleimagination would produce & handle animation, TV-Loonland and ZDF Enterprises handling distribution worldwide.

-In January 2002, Loonland signed a first-look deal with AMG Animation & Family Entertainment, their first deal with a management firm.
-The company expanded to Japan in March by pre-selling home video rights to Little Ghosts to TDK Core while PT-Naina took all non-Japanese Asian rights.
+The company expanded to Japan two months later in March by pre-selling home video rights to Little Ghosts to TDK Core while PT-Naina took all non-Japanese Asian rights.
 In August, Loonland's stake in Metrodome increased to a 54.4% operational controlling stake, with Loonland fully taking control of the distributor.

 In January 2003, the Metrodome stake was increased to 75%.
 In March 2003, they sold their 72.2% interest stake in SRE Corp.
 (Saerom Entertainment) to Moohandae Media.

 In 2004, Loonland filed for a British ATM listing.

-In August 2005, Loonland was sued by shareholder group Aktieninvestor.com, after the company deliberately excused them from its AGM in August 2005, following violation of Section 21 of the Securities Trading Act when the latter tried to apply a hostile takeover within Loonland.
-The lawsuit ended in favour of TV-Loonland.
+In August 2005, Loonland was sued by shareholder group Aktieninvestor.com, after the company deliberately excused them from its AGM in August 2005, following violation of Section 21 of the Securities Trading Act when the latter tried to apply a hostile takeover within Loonland; the lawsuit ended a year later in January 2006 in favour of TV-Loonland.
+Also in that same month, TV Loonland had appointed Justine Bannister, the former chief of distribution and acquisitions at Dargaud Distribution, the French international distribution arm of French animation production subsidiary Dargaud Marina (now known as Dargaud Media), to lead TV-Loonland's London-based office under the role of head of international distribution and acquisitions.

 On September 27, 2005, the company launched a feature-film division called Loonland Pictures, and signed deals with the local branch of 20th Century Fox and NFP Marketing as marketing and distribution partners for the companies' movies, the first of which being Heidi, which would be released theatrically in the country at the end of the year.

 In October 2007, TV-Loonland announced they would sell off their then-61.2% stake in Metrodome Distribution.